Limits of Quadratic Rational Maps: The Cantor Locus: Statement of results

-$\mathrm{P}$ has a parabolic fixed point at 0 with eigenvalue $\opq$ and a critical point at $-\opq/2$, with critical value $-\opq^2/4$.
-Let $A$ denote the parabolic basin of 0, and $\phi:A\to\C$ an extended Fatou coordinate; a surjective, holomorphic map, which satisfies the functional equation:
+$\mathrm{P}$ has a parabolic fixed point at 0 with eigenvalue $\omega$ and a critical point at $-\omega/2$, with critical value $-\omega^2/4$.
+Let $A$ denote the parabolic basin of 0.

-The Fatou coordinate will be normalized by setting $\phi(-\opq/2)=0$.
 The parabolic basin $A$ has a $q$-cycle of components, whose closures meet only at the parabolic fixed point 0.
 These $q$ components perform a $p/q$ rotation around the fixed point 0, under iteration by $\mathrm{P}$.
-They will be indexed, counterclockwise with respect to their cyclic ordering, $B^0,..., B^{q-1}$, where $B^0$ is the component containing the critical point $-\opq/2$.
+They will be indexed counterclockwise with respect to their cyclic ordering $B^0,..., B^{q-1}$, where $B^0$ is the component that contains the critical point $-\omega/2$.
+See Figure \ref{Fatrabbit}.

-Removing the parabolic fixed point 0, separates the closure of the basin, $\overline A$, into $q$ connected components, we will let $S^p$ denote the component containg the critical value $-\opq^2/4$, then $B^p\subset S^p$.